-It does have issues withstanding ice breakage and high winds, which needs to be considered when placing the tree in a landscape and determining its usage.
+It does have issues withstanding ice buildup and high winds, which needs to be considered when placing the tree in a landscape and determining its usage.

-On initial planting, root growth can be boosted by adding compost, but further fertilization is not needed unless growth is slow or stunted.
+On initial planting, boost root growth by adding compost, but further fertilization is not needed unless growth is slow or stunted.

-When fertilizing a lacebark elm due to slow or stunted growth, performing a soil test to see the proper fertilizer formulation is the best idea.
-Using a nitrogen fertilizer that is slow release is recommended to prevent weak growth.
+When fertilizing a lacebark elm due to slow or stunted growth, perform a soil test to see what fertilizer formulation to apply.
+Use a nitrogen fertilizer that is slow release to prevent weak growth.

-Training the tree with structural pruning to establish a single leader is the next vital step.
-Then pruning to eliminate any deep V-shaped intersections and inner-pointing interior branches is the next order of business.
+Train the tree with structural pruning to establish a single leader.
+Prune to eliminate any deep V-shaped intersections and inner-pointing interior branches.

 Maintaining this schedule annually for the first few years will keep the tree structurally sound for some time into the future.